rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_web_on_server.rst

    /home/sysop/tmp_ZE/uptime.png  [file of the instrument uptime]

-Then, in order to create a new report template you MUST first :ref:`activatevirtualenv` and then run (for details remember to type `gfzreport template n --help` on the terminal):
+Then, in order to create a new report template you MUST first :ref:`activatevirtualenv` and then run (for details remember to type `gfzreport template n --help` on the terminal [#wcrd]_):

 .. code-block:: bash

    gfzreport template n -n ZE -s 2012 -p /home/sysop/tmp_ZE/pdfs -i /home/sysop/tmp_ZE/uptime.png -o /data2/gfzreport/network/source

-This creates the directory "/data2/gfzreport/network/source/ZE_2012" (note that the -o option points to the parent folder of the directory).
+This creates the directory "/data2/gfzreport/network/source/ZE_2012" (note that the ``-o`` option points to the parent folder of the directory).

-That's all.
-But please remember also to:
+Important Notes
+^^^^^^^^^^^^^^^

-* read the output of the program, it is intended to be a first check for capturing errors which prevent the template creatiojn correctly (e.g. internet connection while retrieving all network stations metadata for the maps and tables).
+* Read the output of the program: it is intended to be a first check for capturing errors which prevent the template creation correctly (e.g. internet connection while retrieving all network stations metadata for the maps and tables).
   The output of the program is in any case written to ``gfzreport.template.log`` (inside the output directory)

 * :ref:`modifydbusers`, if there are users who need to edit the report and do not have authorization (otherwise skip this step)

-* check visually the result.
+* Check visually the result.
 Go at http://st161dmz/gfzreport/network and check that there is the button corresponding to the newly created report.
 Then click on that button and check the report template (e.g., all pdfs figures are correctly in the grid, the station map and table correctly display the stations, and so on).
 You should not need to :ref:`restartserver`.
 However, if something is wrong, try that and check again in the browser before reporting the error.

-Notes
-^^^^^

-The program ``-p`` and ``-i`` options accept wildcards, but UNIX expands wildcards into the list of matching files before calling our program, and that breaks the program functionality.
+.. [#wcrd] As specified in the terminal help, the program ``-p`` and ``-i`` options accept wildcards Note however that UNIX expands wildcards into the list of matching files before calling our program, and that breaks the program functionality.
 Solution:
    Escape wildcards with backslash, or avoid wildcards at all

 .. _modifydbusers: